sr258/h5p-cli-creator/README.md

 Reads the file `dialog1.csv` in the `tests` directory and outputs a h5p file with the filename `outputfile.h5p` in the current directory.
 The language strings will be set to German and the title to 'Meine Karteikarten'.

+`node ./dist/index.js findthewords ./tests/findTheWords.csv ./outputfile.h5p -l=en -n="Find the words"`

+Reads the file `findTheWords.csv` in the `tests` directory and outputs a h5p file with the filename `outputfile.h5p` in the current directory.
+The language strings will be set to English and the title to 'Find the words'.

 ## Coding conventions
 All classes that exist in the actual H5P libraries or content types start with `H5p`, e.g. `H5pImage`.
 All classes that are part of the creator and don't exist in external libraries or content types don't start with this prefix.